Toloka/docs/en/template-builder/reference/field.list.md

 # field.list

-A component that allows the annotator to add and remove list items, such as text fields to fill in.
+A component that allows an annotator to add and remove list items, such as text fields to fill in.

-This way you can allow the annotator to give multiple answers to a question.
+This way you can allow an annotator to give multiple answers to a question.

 [View example in the sandbox](https://clck.ru/asSUJ).